Eco-DiscordLink/EcoDiscordPlugin/Installation.md

 ---------------

-### 1. Download and install EM Framework from [eco.mod.io](https://eco.old.mod.io/elixr-mods-em-framework).
+### 1. Download and install EcoWorldCore from [eco.mod.io](https://mod.io/g/eco/m/ecoworldcore1).
 This is a required dependency for DiscordLink.

-### 2. Download the latest DiscordLink release .zip file from [Github](https://github.com/Eco-DiscordLink/EcoDiscordPlugin/releases) or [eco.mod.io](https://eco.old.mod.io/discordlink).
+### 2. Download the latest DiscordLink release .zip file from [Github](https://github.com/Eco-DiscordLink/EcoDiscordPlugin/releases) or [eco.mod.io](https://mod.io/g/eco/m/discordlink).

 ### 3. Go to your server's main folder (The one with the .exe), extract the .zip there.
 Do **NOT** unzip into a separate folder.